 Where to Buy and Enjoy the Best Caviars in Paris?

-But more specifically, where should a desperate soul turn to for quality caviar to celebrate the end of the year with—in great style, of course?
+But more specifically, where should a desperate soul turn to for quality caviar to celebrate the end of the year in style?
 A number of French brands are particularly attracting our attention.
 First among these shining stars is Petrossian, a French company founded in 1920 which also happens to be one of the main producers of high quality caviar.
 But excellence, and the consumer’s assurance of having caviar of impeccable quality also distinguish Café Prunier, La Maison du Caviar, Caviar de Neuvic, Caviar Kaspia, Caviard’Aquitaine, Kaviari, Fauchon, Caviar de France, La Maison Nordique…All these brands have stores in Paris and in some major cities.
 They also have online sales sites where one can buy different varieties of caviar, as well as adequate delicatessen products to accompany them.
 Generally, the tins on offer range from 30 g to 1 kg, for prices that vary between €60 and €12,800.
 Some Maisons even offer tasting boxes (with blinis, vodkas…) or accessories (mother-of-pearl spoons) to help you enjoy caviar at its best.

 Professionals or amateurs, delicate palates or simply curious ones…To each their own caviar tasting!
 Four excellent Parisian restaurants offer an unforgettable experience to discover or rediscover black gold.